Lucack/Kivy-Introduction/README.md

 # Kivy-Introduction
-Studying the Kivy module to create mobile apps
+Studying the Kivy and KivyMD module to create mobile apps